-COC must determine that all initial requirements have been satisfied if a family that has received homeownership assistance wants to move with continued homeownership assistance.
+The PHA must determine that all initial requirements have been satisfied if a family that has received homeownership assistance wants to move with continued homeownership assistance.
 However, the following do not apply:

 - The requirement that a family must be a first-time homeowner is not applicable. - The requirement for pre-assistance counseling is not applicable.
-However, COC may require that the family complete additional counseling (before or after moving to a new unit with continued homeownership assistance).
+However, the PHA may require that the family complete additional counseling (before or after moving to a new unit with continued homeownership assistance).

 Continued tenant-based assistance for a new unit cannot begin so long as any family member holds title to the prior home.
-However, when the family or a member of the family is or has been the victim of domestic violence, dating violence, sexual assault or stalking and the move is needed to protect the health or safety of the family or family member (or any family member has been the victim of a sexual assault that occurred on the premises during the 90-calendar-day period preceding the family's request to move), such family or family member may be assisted with continued tenant-based assistance even if they own any title or other interest in the prior home.
+However, when the family or a member of the family is or has been the victim of domestic violence, dating violence, sexual assault\\or\stalking\or human trafficking\and the move is needed to protect the health or safety of the family or family member (or any family member has been the victim of a sexual assault that occurred on the premises during the 90-calendar-day period preceding the family's reqest to move), such family or family member may be assisted with continued tenant-based assistance even if they own any title or other interest in the prior home.

-COC may deny permission to move to a new unit with continued voucher assistance:
+The PHA may deny permission to move to a new unit with continued voucher assistance:

-- If COC has insufficient funding to provide continued assistance. - In accordance with 24 CFR 982.638, regarding denial or termination of assistance. - In accordance with COC's policy regarding number of moves within a 12-month period.
+- If the PHA has insufficient funding to provide continued assistance. - In accordance with 24 CFR 982.638, regarding denial or termination of assistance. - In accordance with the PHA's policy regarding number of moves within a 12-month period.

-COC must deny the family permission to move to a new unit with continued voucher rental assistance if:
+The PHA must deny the family permission to move to a new unit with continued voucher rental assistance if:

-- The family defaulted on an FHA-insured mortgage; and - The family fails to demonstrate that the family has conveyed, or will convey, title to the home, as required by HUD, to HUD or HUD's designee; and the family has moved, or will move, from the home within the period established or approved by HUD.
+- The family defaulted on an FHA-insured mortgage; and - The family fails to demonstrate that the family has conveyed, or will convey, title to the home, as required by HUD, to HUD or HUD's designee; and - The family has moved, or will move, from the home within the period established or approved by HUD.